-As patients, we don’t have a great deal of control over whether or not our stoma will work as expected.
+As patients, we don’t have a great deal of control over whether our stoma will work as expected.

 For those of us who have the luxury of preparing for our surgery in advance, we should make sure that we’re doing everything we can to facilitate the best outcome possible.

 Depending on the hospital you’ll be having your surgery at, you may be given all the information up front and won’t need to worry about too much.